AndrewJohnSmith/CompMethodsCourse/README.md

+#Comparative Methods Course
-#Information and scripts for the 2016 Comparative Methods Course
+Information and R scripts for the 2016 class